bevyengine/rfcs/rfcs/45-stageless.md

 The main and startup schedules can be accessed using the `DefaultSchedule::Main` and `DefaultSchedule::Startup` labels respectively.
 By default, systems are added to the main schedule.
-You can control this by adding the `.to_schedule(MySchedule::Variant)` system descriptor to your system.
+You can control this by adding the `.to_schedule(ScheduleLabel::Variant)` system descriptor to your system.
+To add an entirely new schedule to your app (which can be run on the world in an exclusive system), use `app.add_schedule(label, schedule)`.

 You can access the schedules stored in the app using the `&Schedules`.
 Unsurprisingly, this never conflicts with entities or resources in the `World`, as they are stored one level higher.